-We regularly monitor our liquidity position, including cash and cash equivalents, investments in U.S. Treasury securities, working capital assets and liabilities, any commitments and other liquidity requirements.
+We regularly monitor our liquidity position, including cash and cash equivalents, investments, working capital assets and liabilities, any commitments and other liquidity requirements.

-Our assets have historically comprised cash and cash equivalents, investments in U.S. Treasury securities and receivables arising from strategic advisory and placement engagements.
-Our liabilities primarily include accrued compensation and benefits, accounts payable and accrued expenses and taxes payable.
+Our assets have historically been comprised of cash and cash equivalents, investments, receivables arising from strategic advisory and placement engagements and operating lease right-of-use assets.
+Our liabilities primarily include accrued compensation and benefits, accounts payable and accrued expenses, taxes payable and operating lease liabilities.
 We expect to pay a significant amount of incentive compensation late each year or during the beginning of the next calendar year with respect to the prior year's results.
 A portion of annual compensation may be awarded with equity-based compensation and thus requires less cash.
 We expect levels of cash to decline at year-end or during the first quarter of each year after incentive compensation is paid to our employees.
 We then expect cash to gradually increase over the remainder of the year.